lsst/ip_diffim/doc/lsst.ip.diffim/tasks/lsst.ip.diffim.ModelPsfMatchTask.rst

 constant-across-the-sky Psf model for the purposes of image coaddition.
 It is important to note that in the code, the "template" Psf is the Psf that the science image gets matched to.
-In this sense the order of template and science image are reversed, compared to ImagePsfMatchTask, which operates on the template image.
+In this sense the order of template and science image are reversed, compared to ``ImagePsfMatchTask``, which operates on the template image.

 .. _lsst.ip.diffim.ModelPsfMatchTask-api: